-Many of Highland Community College's programs are approved for the training of veterans and war orphans under Title 38, U.S. Code, chapters 30, 31, 33, 35, and REAP 1606.
-It is also an approved training facility for members of the U.S. Military Reserve and Illinois National Guard.
+Many of Highland Community College's programs are approved for the training of veterans and war orphans under Title 38, U. S. Code, chapters 30, 31, 33, 35, and REAP 1606.
+It is also an approved training facility for members of the U. S. Military Reserve and Illinois National Guard.

-Veterans may apply for educational benefits at the Office of Financial Aid.
+Veterans may apply for educational benefits through the VA (online or in-person) or the Financial Aid Office.
 The VA will provide financial assistance to veterans to the extent that the credits for which the veteran is enrolled are applicable toward an approved degree or certificate program.
 Further, the veteran must make continued and satisfactory progress toward the degree or certificate.
 Veterans are responsible for notifying the College and the VA of reduction in their course load.